 This broader, population-focused field of study provides a close fit with the COPH's mission in community-based public health and promotes recognition that many health problems and policy issues are the product of "system-level" interactions that lie outside the control of any single institution, agency, or professional.
-Solutions to these problems, therefore, require an understanding of the motivations, interdependencies and interactions of multiple actors and their environments. ^{iii,iv} program: (1) nine credit hours of coursework in health system theory and applications; (2) 13 credit hours of course work in health system research methods; (3) 15 credit hours of course work in a disciplinary concentration (health economics, or quality and health outcomes research) (4) six credit hours of course work scholarship skills (grantsmanship and peer review, and instructional methods); and (5) nine credit hours of directed research conducted in conjunction with faculty in the Ph.D. program.
+Solutions to these problems, therefore, require an understanding of the motivations, interdependencies and interactions of multiple actors and their environments.^{iii,iv}

+The proposed Ph.D. degree program will allow students to specialize in one of two disciplinary areas of research, including health economics and quality and health outcomes research.
+Five core areas of coursework will be required during the first two years of the program: (1) nine credit hours of coursework in health system theory and applications; (2) 13 credit hours of course work in health system research methods; (3) 15 credit hours of course work in a disciplinary concentration (health economics, or quality and health outcomes research) (4) six credit hours of course work scholarship skills (grantsmanship and peer review, and instructional methods); and (5) nine credit hours of directed research conducted in conjunction with faculty in the Ph.D. program.
 Upon completion of this coursework students will be required to pass a doctoral candidate examination demonstrating mastery of all five core areas before progressing to dissertation work.